minh-swinburne/cos30019-assignment-1/README.md

   ```
   python search.py RobotNav-test.txt bfs
   ```
   Output follows the standard stated in the assignment instruction.
-For help and more information, running the command:
+For help and more information, run the command:

   ```
   python search.py help